• Skip to primary navigation

 Tips and variations:

-• Use room temperature eggs to helps these muffins rise better.
+• Use room temperature eggs to help these muffins rise more when they bake.

 • I have not tried making this recipe without eggs and don't think it would work without them.